ritza-co/learn-python-the-right-way/manuscript/chapter-14.md

 ## 14.4.
 Binary Search

 If you think about what we've just done, it is not how we work in real life.
 If you were given a vocabulary and asked to tell if some word was present, you'd probably start in the middle.
 You can do this because the vocabulary is ordered --- so you can probe some word in the middle, and immediately realize that your target was before (or perhaps after) the one you had probed.
 Applying this principle repeatedly leads us to a very much better algorithm for searching in a list of items that are already ordered.
 (Note that if the items are not ordered, you have little choice other than to look through all of them.
 But, if we know the items are in order, we can improve our searching technique).

-Lets start with some tests.
+Let's start with some tests.
 Remember, the list needs to be sorted:

 ```python
 xs = [2,3,5,7,11,13,17,23,29,31,37,43,47,53]